 The episode "Liberties" is a strange tearjerker episode that is very complicated to explain.
 But the short story is that the rapist originally on trial is revealed to be the son of the judge.
 His son had been kidnapped by a man who sexually abused him and after all those years, the judge and his son were reunited.
 In spite of all the ugliness that surrounded it, it was really tearjerking to see the two reunite.

 "Bullseye" begins with a girl named Rose, who, on top of having been raped, has parents who are complete and total gaming addicts, neglecting her in favor of video games.
 To make matters worse, Rose's mother suffered a brain injury in a car accident that caused her to be unable to recognize Rose as her daughter, thinking Rose had been replaced with a doppelganger.
-When they talked over an intercom, Rose's mother told her she loved her, but when Rose ran in to hug her, Rose's mother slapped her across the face.
+Because the delusion is only triggered by the sight of Rose, when they talk over an intercom, Rose's mother recognizes that Rose is her daughter and tells her she loves her, but when Rose, overwhelmed by the first bit of affection she's gotten from her mother in months, runs in to hug her, the delusion kicks in and Rose's mother slaps her across the face.

 The second arc about Edwin is even sadder.
 Sure he committed an awful crime in his past, but the guy seems like he genuinely wants to change his life and when he's brought into this case and hope his poor wife (who is also carrying their child) doesn't find out.
-Sadly she does.
-This is the final straw for Edwin he commits suicide probably not wanting his poor child to know about him and to add insult to injury the cops think he did it out of guilt for his "crime" when in reality he was innocent, the guy who was crushing on Olivia, Erik, was the real culprit.
+Sadly, she does.
+This is the final straw for Edwin, who commits suicide probably not wanting his poor child to know about him, and to add insult to injury, the cops think he did it out of guilt for his "crime" when in reality, he was innocent and the guy who was crushing on Olivia, Erik, was the real culprit.
 The guy only killed himself because he knew his life was over.
 Damn.

 And poor Erik's sister!
 The guy is a serious sicko, but to lie that his sister was raped and that she committed suicide from it just so he could look innocent.
 While knowing full well that she was alive and he was the rapist is really sad, but adding to that sad fact is he she believed he'd never do it again, but he continued to rape her numerous times.
 The hatred she shows towards him and seeing her destroy that creepy potrait would make anyone cry.